 23. evaluate strengths & weaknesses post-show

 Remember the goals you set?
 After the show completes and the dust has settled record all your results and compare to your goals to determine success.
 Then create a list of strengths and weaknesses.
 Look at all the things you did right and all the areas where you need improvement.
-Discuss with your whole team and identify how you can improve for next time.
+Our 12 Post Trade-Show Questions post will guide the conversation as you discuss and identify how you can improve for next time with your whole team.

 24. continue to nurture & grow your new social community year-round